mpcq-network/mpcq-mirror-node/README.md

 # Mirror Node

-The mirror node acts as an archive node and stores historical data for a Hiero-based network.
+The mirror node acts as an archive node and stores historical data for a MPCQ-based network.

 ## Overview

-Mirror nodes receive information from consensus nodes and can provide value-added services such as APIs, auditing, analytics, visibility services, security threat modeling, data monetization services, etc. Mirror nodes can also run additional business logic to support applications built using a Hiero-based network.
+Mirror nodes receive information from consensus nodes and can provide value-added services such as APIs, auditing, analytics, visibility services, security threat modeling, data monetization services, etc. Mirror nodes can also run additional business logic to support applications built using a MPCQ-based network.

 While mirror nodes receive information from consensus nodes, they do not contribute to consensus on the network, and their votes are not counted.
 Only the votes from the consensus nodes are counted for determining consensus.
 The trust of